ArkScript-lang/Ark/README.md

         vm                          Start the virtual machine with the given bytecode file -d, --debug                 Enable debug mode
         -t, --time                  The task is timed
-        coddity                     Display a document written for the Coddity contest

 LICENSE
         Mozilla Public License 2.0